 There is no experience with the use of tocilizumab with TNF antagonists or other biological treatments for RA patients.
 This medicinal product is not recommended for use with other biological agents.

-Polysorbates

-This medicine contains 0.18 mg of polysorbate 80 in each 162 mg/0.9 mL PFP which is equivalent to 0.2 mg/mL.
-Polysorbates may cause allergic reactions.
-Patients' known allergies shall be taken into consideration.

 GCA patients

 Tocilizumab monotherapy should not be used for the treatment of acute relapses as efficacy in this setting has not been established.
 Glucocorticoids should be given according to medical judgement and practice guidelines.